Kristen Macks, M.Ed.

 Kristen Macks is a licensed school counselor for grades K-12.
 Originally from Waynesville, Ohio, Kristen earned her Bachelor’s Degree in Psychology from Ohio University in 2006.
 She then went on to earn her Master’s of Education (M.Ed.) from Wright State University.
 During her time in graduate school, Kristen worked as a case manager at Turtle Creek Center, a halfway house for incarcerated males in the state of Ohio.
 It is there that she began her training as a group facilitator, coordinating Corrective Thinking groups which are based on a Cognitive Behavioral Therapy (CBT) approach.
 Kristen facilitated multiple groups weekly with offenders, conducted alcohol and drug evaluations and treatment plans, while also connecting clients with resources in the community in an effort to prevent recidivism.

-After receiving her M.Ed. in 2009, Kristen completed her practicum at Mason High School, after which she accepted a job as a counselor for Oak Hills High School from 2009-2011 where she maintained a caseload of close to 600 students.
+Kristen completed her practicum at Mason High School and received her M.Ed. in 2009.
+Following graduation, she accepted a job as a counselor for Oak Hills High School from 2009-2011 where she maintained a caseload of close to 600 students.
 While working at Oak Hills, Kristen served as the special needs counselor, testing coordinator, and scholarship coordinator.
 In 2011, Kristen returned to Mason High School where she worked for the next several years as a counselor and continued addressing the social, emotional, and academic needs of students.

 Kristen has extensive experience with 504 Plan and Individual Education Program (IEP) implementation, the college application process, ACT & SAT accommodations, and experience working with individuals with a variety of diagnoses including ADHD, autism, anxiety, depression, learning disabilities, bipolar disorder, and borderline personality disorder.